l0r3m1psum/hydrognss_orchestrator/README.md

 - `workingDirectory`: absolute path to processor delivery folder; internal folder structure must mimic ICD structure
 - `executable` or `script`: relative path ( starting from `workingDirectory` ) to processor executable or python script

-### Example
+#### Example

 Check `configurations.sample.yaml` as an example of a working configuration.

-### GUI

-A simple GUI is provided in order to simplify the configuration step before executing the orchestrator.
-Each field in the GUI is labelled using the same configuration file key ( use the _Configurations_ section above as a reference )

 ## Usage
 ### Automatic
 - Run the `run.ps1` script in a powershell
 ### Manual
-- Check the `configurations.yaml` and apply changes according to your needs
+- Check the `configurations.yaml` and apply changes according to your needs.
+See _Configuration_ section above for reference
 - Delete `context`, `.snakemake` and `__pycache__` folders if they are present in the `orchestrator` folder
 - Open anaconda powershell prompt ( find it using the Windows search bar )
 - Run command `cd /path/to/e2es-orchestrator`